 Shared Room (subject to the latest Covid-19 guidelines): You’ll be matched with another solo traveler of the same gender.

-Private Room: Have your own room, subject to availability, for a supplemental cost of $380.
+Private Room: Have your own room, subject to availability, for a supplemental cost.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Travelers should be comfortable staying on their feet for long stretches at a time and walking anywhere between two to three hours at a time, sometimes on uneven ground.
 Many of the towns we visit have pedestrianized centers, requiring us to walk significant distances around town to reach sites and restaurants, often over cobblestones and up and down some steep streets.
 The picturesque countryside we are exploring is hilly, so we will encounter hills and stairs on foot.
 Most days, we'll be out and about with time to rest at lunch and dinner, both of which will take place on the later side.
 Accommodations and alternative activities will be offered, where available, for any travelers with limited mobility in order that everyone can enjoy the trip to the utmost.

 You should aim to arrive in Valencia on Day 1 by 3 p.m., and depart anytime in the afternoon on Day 7.
-If you decide to extend your stay, your guides will be more than happy to suggest additional activities for you.
+The group will transfer together from Benicàssim to Valencia on Day 7 and drop off either at the Valencia airport or the city center.